Exploring the Rockies for the first time..again!

 Heading West-ish..

-After spending the day traveling around Cañon City visiting local sites such as the Royal Gorge Route Railroad train station and the downtown area, we traveled only a few miles to the entrance of the Skyline Ridge Drive.
+After spending the day traveling around Cañon City visiting local sites such as the Royal Gorge Route Railroad train station and the downtown area, we traveled North to the entrance of the Skyline Ridge Drive.
 Built in 1905 with prison labor, this one-way scenic drive follows a narrow, 2.8 mile long razorback ridge about 800 feet above the surrounding area.
 Known for its dramatic, “white knuckle” ride due to a lack of guardrails, it offers spectacular views of Cañon City and the surrounding mountains.
 In 1932, inmates built this entrance arch using a stone from every state in the union.
 A marble marker is beside each rock with its state name.
-Click the link to see more..https://youtu.be/RAp5s65_9wo?t=5
+Click the link to see more..https://youtu.be/C1xf4VTtmFE

 Leave a Reply